Uralskii/Difference-Calculator/README.md

 ## Installation

-The utility has a basic set of commands for installation
+The utility has a basic set of commands for installation.

 ```bash
 $ git clone git@github.com:Uralskii/Difference-Calculator.git